-Triumph’s legendary TR, in fact, all post-war Triumphs, probably wouldn’t have happened if not for an argument between Sir John Black and William Lyons.
+Triumph’s legendary TR3, in fact, all post-war Triumphs, probably wouldn’t have happened if not for an argument between Sir John Black and William Lyons.

 Former Humber man Black had revived a nearly moribund Standard in the 1930s, and Lyons’ early SS and SS Jaguar cars were powered by Standard engines and often used other Standard pieces before the war.

 As the war drew to a close, Lyons wanted SS/Jaguar to make engines and components entirely of its own design, or at least in-house.
 His vision of the future was incompatible with Black’s, and Black may have thought Lyons a little ungrateful.
 Black liked sports cars and special projects, and was also supplying engines to his old friend HFS Morgan starting in 1938.